cs7org/DaceDSX/README.md

 3. Open Docker and run Kafka:
  * docker-compose up -d
  * docker-compose ps
+4. Make sure the config.propertiesfile is next to the jar files
 5. Run the SimService:
 * (sudo) java -jar ./path_to/SimService-0.1-jar-with-dependencies.jar
 6. Run the SendScenarioObject with your scenario file as input